If you have a query which is not covered here, please contact the Tutorial Office for advice.

-Yes, if you have an up-to-date Educational Psychologist’s report that recommends that you have additional time and/or use a computer, (for instance for dyslexia, dyspraxia or dysgraphia), exams will be arranged in alternate venues within the University.
-You should talk to your Tutor and to the Tutorial Administrator about this before Christmas.
+Yes, if you have an up-to-date Educational Psychologist’s report that recommends that you have additional time and/or use a computer (for instance for dyslexia, dyspraxia or dysgraphia), exams will be arranged in alternate venues within the University.
+You should talk to your Tutor and the Tutorial Office about this before Christmas.
 Candidates with other conditions are encouraged to talk to their Tutor for advice if they wish to request sitting exams in college instead of in the normal exam location.

-Timetables are generally available in March both online and through your CamSIS self-service account (click on 'Examination timetable').
+Timetables are generally available in March or April both online and through your CamSIS self-service account (click on 'Examination timetable').

 You can take a small bottle of water but nothing else unless you have a medical need.
-If the latter applies to you, you’ll need to give the Tutorial Administrator a letter from your doctor confirming this well in advance so she can get the necessary permission for you.
+If the latter applies to you, you’ll need to give the Tutorial Office a letter from your doctor confirming this well in advance so they can get the necessary permission for you.

-Your complete breakdown will be available on CamSIS at the same time as, or shortly after, your Class is posted on your student record.
+Your complete breakdown of marks will be available on CamSIS at the same time as, or shortly after, your Class is posted on your student record.
 You may receive further feedback from your DoS.
-After you graduate, you will receive a complete official transcript of your entire three or four years’ exams.
+After you graduate, you will have access to a complete official transcript of your entire three or four years’ exams.
 Students who matriculated from 2020 onwards will also receive an overall degree classification, which will appear on their degree transcript.
 More detailed information is available here.

 All those who get firsts will be eligible for a scholarship.
-Directors of Studies also nominate some of those with high 2:I’s for awards and there are many additional honours.
-The prizes are decided by Governing Body during July; letters and payments are made during the summer vac.
+Directors of Studies also nominate some of those with high 2:Is for awards and there are many additional honours.
+The prizes are decided by Governing Body over the summer; letters and payments are made early in Michaelmas Term.